ComfortDelGro: Singapore operations

-Bus and Rail
+Bus and rail

 ComfortDelGro owns 75% of SBS Transit, which is listed separately on the Singapore Exchange.
 SBS Transit is a leading bus and rail operator in Singapore.
 Every day, it carries more than three million passengers on its extensive bus and rail network.

 SBS Transit operates about 250 bus services with a fleet of more than 3,200 buses.
 The buses serve 17 interchanges and more than 3,500 bus stops island-wide.
-Additionally, SBS Transit operates the North East Line, which is Singapore's first fully automated, underground heavy rail system that connects Punggol to HarbourFront, as well as the Sengkang and Punggol LRT Lines.
+Additionally, SBS Transit operates the North East Line, which is Singapore's first fully automated, underground heavy rail system that connects Punggol to HarbourFront, as well as the Sengkang and Punggol LRT lines.

 SBS Transit also operates the Downtown line.
 It is 42 km long with 34 stations, making it the longest underground line in Singapore.
 The first stage of the Downtown line commenced passenger service on 22 December 2013.
 The second and third stages were ready for passenger service on 27 December 2015 and 21 October 2017 respectively.

 ComfortDelGro Bus, as a private-bus charter subsidiary, is the largest private land-transport company in Singapore, which offers a wide range of bus charter services, including employee and school bus services.
 It also offers overland bus services to West Malaysia, and operates premium bus services, complementing those offered by SBS Transit.

 Taxi

 Comfort and CityCab, both taxi companies belonging to ComfortDelGro Corporation, are the largest players in Singapore's taxi industry with a combined fleet of 8,800 taxis.
 The ComfortDelGro taxi booking system wirelessly connects the taxis using the General Packet Radio Service (GPRS) technology via the in-vehicle Mobile Data Terminals (MDTs).
 Today, its Customer Contact Centre caters to over 32 million taxi bookings annually.
 Comfort and CityCab also operate ComfortDelGro LimoCabs and MaxiCabs in its fleet.

 On 20 April 2022, ComfortDelGro launched its mobile application under a fresh name to offer services through one platform.
 The app, now known as CDG Zig, integrates ComfortDelGro's taxi booking tool with its now-decommissioned lifestyle tool Zig.

+On 19 June 2026, ComfortDelGro and the Land Transport Authority announced that ComfortDelGro-operated autonomous shuttle rides in Punggol would open to the public from 22 June 2026.
+The rides were made available free of charge and scheduled to operate daily, with Mondays and Fridays set aside for groups, families and passengers requiring assistance.
+The initial 25-minute route connects Block 420A Northshore Drive, Punggol Coast Mall and One Punggol, near Sam Kee LRT station.
+A longer 50-minute route option was expected to be introduced in July 2026.